-All the departments involved in management of the Bank's real-estate assets and movable property having artistic value shall comply with the procedures set out in this document, the applicable provisions of the law, the internal rules and any provisions of the Code of Ethics, the Group's Internal Code of Conduct and Anti-Corruption Guidelines.
+All the departments involved in management of the Bank's real-estate and cultural assets shall comply with the procedures set out in this document, the applicable provisions of the law, the internal rules and any provisions of the Code of Ethics, the Group's Internal Code of Conduct and Anti-Corruption Guidelines.

-- persons exercising authorisation and/or negotiating powers in the management of precontractual relations associated with the protocol in question must be identified and authorised on the basis of their specific role assigned by the organisational code or by Head of the reference Structure by means of internal delegation, to be kept on file by the same Structure; - staff members cannot accept any request for undue benefits or attempts at extortion in office by an official of the Public Administration they might receive or simply become aware of, and must immediately report any such cases to their direct superior, who in turn forwards the report received to the Internal Auditing function and Corporate Anti-Corruption Officer for assessment and the completion of any formalities to the Surveillance Body in accordance with the provisions under paragraph 4.1; - if third parties are to be involved in the management of the Bank's real-estate assets and movable property having artistic value, the contracts entered into with such persons shall contain a specific declaration that they know the provisions of Legislative Decree 231/2001, the provisions of the law against corruption and undertake to comply with them; - the payment of fees or compensation to external collaborators or consultants involved is subject to permission given in advance by the organisational unit responsible for assessing service quality and the resulting fairness of the fee demanded; in any case, no remuneration shall be payable to employees or external consultants where not fully justifiable by the type of work performed or to be performed.
+- persons exercising authorisation and/or negotiating powers must be identified and authorised on the basis of their specific role assigned by the organisational code or by Head of the reference Structure by means of internal delegation, to be kept on file by the same Structure; - the granting of goods intended for initiatives with social and / or cultural purposes must be carried out to support the initiatives of lawfully established Entities whose activities are not in conflict with the Bank's ethical principles and these Entities cannot operate on a for profit basis; - staff members cannot accept any request for undue benefits or attempts at extortion in office by an official of the Public Administration they might receive or simply become aware of, and must immediately report any such cases to their direct superior, who in turn forwards the report received to the Internal Auditing function and Corporate Anti-Corruption Officer for assessment and the completion of any formalities to the Surveillance Body in accordance with the provisions under paragraph 4.1; - if third parties are to be involved in the management of the Bank's real-estate and cultural assets, the contracts entered into with such persons shall contain a specific declaration that they know the provisions of Legislative Decree 231/2001, the provisions of the law against corruption and undertake to comply with them; - the payment of fees or compensation to external collaborators or consultants involved is subject to permission given in advance by the organisational unit responsible for assessing service quality and the resulting fairness of the fee demanded; in any case, no remuneration shall be payable to employees or external consultants where not fully justifiable by the type of work performed or to be performed; - the theft, loss, deterioration, damage, destruction and misuse or use that harms the conservation of the Bank's cultural assets shall immediately be notified as indicated in internal rules.